rabbitmq/rabbitmq-website/site/connections.md

 <img class="screenshot" src="img/monitoring/connections/mgmt-ui-node-connection-churn.png" alt="Node connection churn in management UI" title="Node connection churn in management UI" />

-While connection and disconnection rates are system-specific, rates above 100/second can indicate a suboptimal connection management by one or more applications and usually are worth investigating.
+While connection and disconnection rates are system-specific, rates consistently above 100/second likely indicate a suboptimal connection management by one or more applications and usually are worth investigating.

 <img class="screenshot" src="img/monitoring/connections/mgmt-ui-high-connection-churn.png" alt="High connection churn in management UI" title="High connection churn in management UI" />

+Note that some clients and runtimes (notably PHP) do not use long-lived connections and high connection churn rates are expected from them.

 Environments that experience high connection churn require TCP stack tuning to avoid resource exhaustion.
 This is covered [in the Networking guide](/networking.html#dealing-with-high-connection-churn).